GeorgeCodeHub/portfolio/README.md

-# A landing page holding all projects I have worked over the years.
+# A landing page holding all projects I have worked on over the years.

-The goal of creating this project was an oppurtunity to use ReactJS with ThreeJS.
-More specifically, with the use of React-Three-Fiber I was able to create interactive views with 3D models.
+The goal of creating this project was an opportunity to use ReactJS with ThreeJS.
+More specifically, with the use of React-Three-Fiber, I was able to create interactive views with 3D models.

 The space theme of the app was chosen from my love of the subject of space.
-Below are some screenshot of how the app looks:
+Below are some screenshots of how the app looks:

 ## Experiences View